Mike del Mundo

 Mike del Mundo is a comic book artist.
+He has published mainly as an artist for Marvel Comics, drawing series such as Uncanny X-Men, Avengers, Elektra, Immortal Hulk, and he has received multiple nominations for his work as a cover artist at Marvel.
+In August 2021, Del Mundo was among a group of creators who formed a deal with the subscription-based newsletter platform Substack to publish creator-owned comics project, and was announced by Jonathan Hickman as the main artist, together with Mike Huddleston, working for the new series Three Worlds / Three Moons.
+He also created the poster for the American television series Agents of S.H.I.E.L.D.'s episode "Turn, Turn, Turn".

 Early years

 Mike del Mundo was born in 1980.
 His father was a musician, his mother was a teacher.
 The Filipino-born Canadian student was an active b-boy.
 He took part a competitions between Canada and the UK.

 Style

 Mike del Mundo's work looks like a story.
 He gives the feeling of action with blurred lines.
 Mike draws in a bright colors.
 He provides a many details.
 He can tell a story without any words.